The Kolmogorov-Arnold representation theorem revisited: Deep ReLU networks and the KA representation

 A close inspection of the network DNN I in Figure \ref{fig.bit_decoding} shows that all linear activation functions get non-negative input and can therefore be replaced by the ReLU activation function without changing the outcome.
 The threshold activation functions $\sigma(x) = \mathbf{1}(x \geq 1/2)$ can be arbitrarily well approximated by the linear combination of two ReLU units via $\eps^{-1}(x-(1-\eps)/2)_+ - \eps^{-1}(x-(1+\eps)/2)_+\approx \mathbf{1}(x\geq 1/2)$ for $\eps \downarrow 0.$ If one accepts potentially huge network parameters, the network DNN I in Figure \ref{fig.bit_decoding} can therefore be approximated by a deep ReLU network with $K$ hidden layers and network width four.
 Consequently, also the construction in \eqref{eq.approx_identity_recall} can be arbitrarily well approximated by deep ReLU networks.
+It is moreover possible to reduce the size of the network parameters by inserting additional hidden layers in the neural network, see for instance Proposition A.3 in \cite{2019arXiv190102220E}.

 Throughout the following we write $\|f\|_p:=\|f\|_{L^p([0,1]^d)}.$